On the existence of paradoxical motions of generically rigid graphs on the sphere: Introduction

 \textbf{Theorem.} All the possible motions of~$K_{3,3}$ on the sphere, for which no two vertices coincide or are antipodal, are the spherical counterparts of the planar Dixon motions, and a third new kind of motion, in which the angle between the two diagonals of a quadrilateral in~$K_{3,3}$ stays constant during the motion.

-\textbf{Structure of the paper.} Section~\ref{realizations_as_moduli} recalls from~\cite{GalletGraseggerSchicho} how (complex) realizations on the sphere up to rotations can be interpreted as points in a moduli space of stable curves with marked points.
-Section~\ref{colorings} introduces the notion of NAP-coloring, and proves the characterization of graphs admitting a flexible (complex) assignment on the sphere via NAP-colorings.
-The section ends by explaining how to obtain algebraic relations between the spherical lengths of a flexible assignment of a graph that has ``enough'' edges (e.g., a graph spanned by a Laman graph).
-Section~\ref{K33} analyzes all possible (real) motions of the graph~$K_{3,3}$ on the sphere for which no two vertices collapse or are antipodal.
+\textbf{Structure of the paper.} \Cref{realizations_as_moduli} recalls from~\cite{GalletGraseggerSchicho} how (complex) realizations on the sphere up to rotations can be interpreted as elements of a moduli space of stable curves with marked points. \Cref{colorings} introduces the notion of NAP-coloring, and proves the characterization of graphs admitting a flexible (complex) assignment on the sphere via NAP-colorings.
+The section ends by explaining how to obtain algebraic relations between the spherical lengths of a flexible assignment of a graph that has ``enough'' edges (e.g., a graph spanned by a Laman graph). \Cref{K33} analyzes all possible (real) motions of the graph~$K_{3,3}$ on the sphere for which no two vertices collapse or are antipodal.